We may earn income from links in this post. Please read this Disclosure for details.

 Día de los Muertos is a time when family and friends come together throughout Mexico to remember their departed loved ones through food, gravesite vigils and ceremonial altars.

-Taking place between October 31 and November 2nd throughout the hotel zone, el Centro (downtown) and nearby communities, it’s actually one of the best times to visit Cancun.
+In Cancun, the Day of the Dead festival takes place between October 31 and November 2nd in the hotel zone, el Centro (downtown), Puerto Juarez and nearby communities.

 - Enjoy a vacation on one of the world’s most beautiful beaches,

-- Get cheap holiday flights to Cancun from many parts of the world,
+- Get good deals on off-season holiday flights to Cancun from many parts of the world,

 - Experience Hanal Pixán or “Food of the Souls” the Mayan Day of the Dead.